MarkBaggett/504lab/docs/solution.md

 What is flag printed when you connect to the backdoor?
 ```

-Now use netcat to conect to the TCP port that we identified in step 1 of this lab and retrieve the flag.
+Now use netcat to connect to the TCP port that we identified in step 1 of this lab and retrieve the flag.

 ```
 C:\Windows\system32> nc 127.0.0.1 50985